Myitian/HypCopsCrimsResPackFixer/README.md

 # HypCopsCrimsResPackFixer
-A patcher to fix Hypixel Cops and Crime resource pack on high versions of Minecraft.
+A patcher to fix Hypixel Cops and Crims resource pack on high versions of Minecraft.

 ## Notice
 This is a program, **NOT** a resource pack!